thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-browsing-tests-with-laravel-dusk.md

 In fact, as we increase the level of complexity of our projects, it is possible to notice how much this resource helps us in building and maintaining functionalities.

-Unfortunately, many professionals, including myself, only notice this when they start to face problems that could have been avoided if the tests had been written.
-An example is the good old change that causes a break in another area of the system.
+Unfortunately, many professionals, including myself, only notice that when they start to face problems that could have been avoided if the tests had been written.
+An example of this, is that change made that causes a bug in another area of the system.

 ### Different types of tests

 This is a pretty broad field these days.
-There are ways to test virtually every area of an application.
-From that small function that formats a CPF, for example, to a complex integration full of steps with another third-party system.
+There are ways to test virtually every area of a system.
+From that small function that formats a date, for example, to a complex integration full of steps with another third-party system.

 Unit, functional, integration, performance, security tests.
 The list is really extensive, to the point where some companies have professionals specialized in developing these tests, known as QA (Quality Analyst).

 ### Laravel Dusk

-It is a Laravel package for carrying out tests simulating browser behavior, filling out forms, clicking on buttons and links, validating whether certain information appears on the screen and much more.
+It is a Laravel package created to develop tests simulating browser behavior, filling out forms, clicking on buttons and links, validating whether certain information appears on the screen and much more.

 Like most solutions the framework offers, the package is very simple to install and use.
-The configuration process practically does not exist, just execute the commands in the documentation.
+The setup process practically does not exist, just execute the commands in the documentation.
 It also does not have dependencies like [JDK](https://www.google.com/search?q=JDK) e [Selenium](https://www.selenium.dev).